resolvingarchitecture/bisq-client-java/README.md

 This service aims to provide that simpler method.
 Quickness of exchange is preferred over making a profit from the exchange by taking the lowest offers available up to thresholds set by the end user.
 When no available offers exist within a selected threshold (default is <=20% above/below market), an offer is created.
-Threshold can be changed by the end user.
+Threshold can be changed by the end user on a per-request basis.

 ## Roadmap
 * Initial support will embed Bisq as today the HTTP JSON API is not workable.